oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-43-use-of-multiple-stars-in-model-number.md

 For each model number it MUST be tested that the it does not contain multiple unescaped stars.

-> Multiple `*` that match zero or multiple characters within a model number introduce an ambiguousness and is therefore prohibited.
+> Multiple `*` that match zero or multiple characters within a model number introduce ambiguity and is therefore prohibited.

 The relevant paths for this test are: